-Way back in the year 2000, I wrote a 500+ page book called Designing Arcade Computer Game Graphics (ISBN: 1-55622-755-8), which went out of print a few years later.
-Although long obsolete and chock with (considerable) filler, there may be some useful nuggets buried in its pages so I have made it available as a free download.
+Way back in the year 2000, I wrote a 514 page book called Designing Arcade Computer Game Graphics (ISBN: 1-55622-755-8).
+My tome is long obsolete and chock with considerable filler but there may be some useful nuggets buried in its pages so I've made it available as a free download.
 In theory, you could use this book to...

 - Understand color and learn the nuances of designing games with constrained color palettes.